codingMustache/codingMustache/README.md

 ## Joke of the Day

-Why do cows not have toes?
-They lactose!
+I just read a book about Stockholm syndrome.
+It was pretty bad at first, but by the end I liked it.

 ## Daily Trivia

-What vulnerability ranked #1 on the OWASP Top 10 in 2013?
+What was the first commerically available computer processor?
- 1. Broken Authentication
+ 1. Intel 4004
- 2. Injection
+ 2. TMS 1000
- 3. Cross-Site Scripting
+ 3. Intel 486SX
- 4. Insecure Direct Object References
+ 4. AMD AM386

 <details>
   <summary>Answer</summary>
-  Injection
+  Intel 4004
 </details>